Nigel Morris: Career

 Morris moved to Philadelphia in the 1980s where he met his future co-founder Rich Fairbank.
 They worked for Strategic Planning Associates (now known as Mercer Consulting) where they formed the company's banking function, focussed on the credit card industry.
 He moved to Signet Bank to focus on credit, but faced resistance to attempts to expand into the Canadian market, spurring him to start his own business.

-Established in 1994 spun out of Signet Financial Corp, Morris co-founded and served as Chief Operating Officer of Capital One Financial Services.
-During Morris's ten-year tenure while he served as President, Capital One's net income after taxes (NIAT) grew at a compound annual rate of more than 32%.
+Established in 1994 spun out of Signet Financial Corp, Morris co-founded and was Chief Operating Officer of Capital One Financial Services.
+During Morris's ten-year tenure as president, Capital One's net income after taxes (NIAT) grew at a compound annual rate of more than 32%.
 He left the bank in 2004, shifting to venture capital investing.

 In 2007 Morris founded QED Investors with CIO Frank Rotman.
 QED is a venture capital firm focused on high-growth financial technology companies.
 In addition, he works in an advisory capacity with personalized prepaid debit card provider CARD.com, General Atlantic Partners and Oliver Wyman Consulting.
 He is on the board of for-profit companies, including Mission Lane, Remitly, Red Ventures, CAN Capital, Media Math, borro, and Prosper.
 He is also on the boards of National Geographic, ideas42, and the London Business School.

 In 2023, Morris joined Swansea City's ownership group, joining the board and investing a reported £10m in return for a shareholding in the club of 19.42 per cent.

 Personal life

-Morris lives in the United States with his wife and four children in Virginia.
+Morris lives in the Virginia, United States with his wife and four children.
 He is a Tottenham Hotspur fan.
-He purchased St Michael's Church in Llanffestiniog, the village where his mother grew up, married, and where both of his parents are buried.
+He purchased St Michael's Church in Llanffestiniog, the village where his mother grew up, married, and where his parents are buried.